Café de Paris, London: Literature

-The 1941 bombing of the Café de Paris is described in a chapter of The Attenbury Emeralds by Jill Paton Walsh.
+The 1941 bombing is described in a chapter of The Attenbury Emeralds by Jill Paton Walsh.
 The bombing and its aftermath have a considerable bearing on the investigation carried out by Lord Peter Wimsey in that book.

-The café, and the 1941 bombing, are major plot devices in the 2011 novel Moon Over Soho by Ben Aaronovitch.
+The café, and the bombing, are major plot devices in the 2011 novel Moon Over Soho by Ben Aaronovitch.

 Disguised as the Café Madrid, this event is also featured in a scene in The Soldier's Art, Anthony Powell's eighth novel in his A Dance to the Music of Time series, on which several of the characters in the series are killed when "a bomb hit the Madrid full pitch."

 There is a passing reference to the air-raid in Barbara Pym's A Few Green Leaves.

-The 1941 bombing of the Cafe de Paris features in AJ Pearce's novel Dear Mrs Bird (2018).

-The bombing of the Cafe also figures in Kate Quinn's 2021 novel The Rose Code.
+The bombing features in AJ Pearce's novel Dear Mrs Bird (2018); in Kate Quinn's 2021 novel The Rose Code; and in the novel The Whalebone Theatre by Joanna Quinn, resulting in the death of one of the characters.

+Music

+During the war, the British composer Vaughan Williams had been writing his 6th Symphony, which premiered in 1948.
+The deaths of the band members moved him to incorporate elements of jazz, including a saxophone solo in the Scherzo movement.
+This influence was noted by the conductor Malcolm Sargent who took the symphony on its initial tour around the world.

 Television and film

 The Café de Paris and its 1941 bombing are discussed in the episode "Safest Spot in Town" in the BBC 4's Queers, a series of monologues in response to the fiftieth anniversary of the Sexual Offences Act 1967 and are mentioned in the novel Transcription by Kate Atkinson.

+The Music Video for the single "Tell Me Why" by Nick Heyward was filmed at Café de Paris, London in 1989.
+The song is from the album I Love You Avenue.

 The café features in the Edgar Wright film Last Night in Soho.

 There is also a passing reference to the cafe in the 5th episode of the 6th season of Downton Abbey.

-The cafe was used as the strip club back drop in the 1990 comedy film, King Ralph starring John Goodman and Peter O’Toole.
+The cafe was used as the strip club back drop in the 1991 comedy film King Ralph starring John Goodman and Peter O'Toole.

+A sequence where a nightclub is bombed and the dead subsequently looted in Steve McQueen's 2024 film Blitz is clearly based on the Café de Paris incident (indeed Jonah Coombes, the film's Supervising Location Manager, refers to it as the Café de Paris, and Ken "Snakehips" Johnson is included in the character/cast list), though the nightclub is not named and the film is set in 1940.